Exploring the role of accretion disk geometry in shaping black hole shadows: Imaging of Accretion Disks

-The observed flux along other directions, i.e., at different values of $\alpha$, exhibits behavior intermediate between those discussed along the $z'$ and $y'$ axes, and the underlying analysis remains qualitatively similar.
-In Fig.~\ref{fig:flux_matrix_theta0=50_kappaff=0.5_kappaK=0.1_optical_thin}, we present the observed images for optically thin disks with an inclination angle of $\theta_0 = 50^\circ$, illustrating the dependence on both the inner radius $r_{\rm in}$ and the half-opening angle $\psi_0$.
-In contrast, Fig.~\ref{fig:flux_matrix_theta0=20_kappaff=0.1_kappaK=0.9_optical_thin} shows the corresponding results for $\theta_0 = 20^\circ$.
-Note that the disk flows in the two cases exhibit different dynamics: in the former, the motion is characterized by moderate infall with $\kappa_{\rm ff} = 0.5$ and low angular velocity $\kappa_{\rm K} = 0.1$, while in the latter, the flow moves nearly with Keplerian angular velocity, corresponding to $\kappa_{\rm ff} = 0.1$ and $\kappa_{\rm K} = 0.9$.
-Note that for $\psi_0 = 60^\circ$ in Fig.~\ref{fig:flux_matrix_theta0=50_kappaff=0.5_kappaK=0.1_optical_thin}, one can observe cross-shaped lines separating regions of differing brightness.
-These lines correspond to the angular boundaries of the disk-the edges of the emitting region in polar angle-which become visible when the observer-black hole axis is covered by the disk.
+{Similar features can also be observed in Fig.~\ref{fig:fig12}, where we present the observed images for optically thin disks with an inclination angle of $\theta_0 = 20^\circ$.} Note that the disk flows in the two cases (cf. Fig.~\ref{fig:fig11} and~\ref{fig:fig12}) exhibit different dynamics: in the former, the motion is characterized by moderate infall with $\kappa_{\rm ff} = 0.5$ and low angular velocity $\kappa_{\rm K} = 0.1$, while in the latter, the flow moves nearly with Keplerian angular velocity, corresponding to $\kappa_{\rm ff} = 0.1$ and $\kappa_{\rm K} = 0.9$. {Therefore, a pronounced asymmetry in the observed flux can be clearly seen in Fig.~\ref{fig:fig12}.} Note that for $\psi_0 = 60^\circ$ in Fig.~\ref{fig:fig11}, one can observe cross-shaped lines separating regions of differing brightness.
+These lines correspond to the angular boundaries of the disk---the edges of the emitting region in polar angle---which become visible when the observer-black hole axis is covered by the disk.